Solid Waste Management Program

 In April 2012, the Solid Waste Management Program and Bridgeton/Republic began meeting on, at least, a monthly basis to determine additional corrective actions to be implemented at the landfill to address the subsurface smoldering event and associated odors.
 In August, Bridgeton/Republic completed a comprehensive air sampling to characterize the upwind, downwind and source air.
 The results of that sampling were submitted by Bridgeton/Republic to the Solid Waste Management Program on Oct.
 21, 2012.
 The Solid Waste Management Program with assistance from the Air Pollution Control Program and the Department of Health and Senior Services has reviewed the Bridgeton/Republic submitted air sampling data and report.
 The analyses indicate concentrations of certain compounds that merit additional sampling and corrective actions by Bridgeton/Republic.

-In recent months (Jan.- Apr.
-2013), Bridgeton/Republic completed installation of a blower skid and 40 new gas extraction wells to increase the landfill gas destruction capacity of the landfill’s gas collection and control system to assist in odor control.
-Of these new wells, 13 are gas interceptor wells that will create a low pressure area vacuum curtain or “wall” to will allow landfill gas to be controlled, so that it can be safely destructed in the landfill gas collection and control system to reduce heat from the subsurface smoldering event.
+Between Jan. and Apr.
+2013, Bridgeton/Republic completed installation of a blower skid and 40 new gas extraction wells to increase the landfill gas destruction capacity of the landfill’s gas collection and control system to assist in odor control.
+Of these new wells, 13 are gas interceptor wells that will create a low pressure area vacuum curtain or “wall” to allow landfill gas to be controlled, so that it can be safely destructed in the landfill gas collection and control system to reduce heat from the subsurface smoldering event.
 To monitor movement of the subsurface smoldering event, 14 temperature monitoring probes have been installed.
 Additionally, several acres of flexible membrane liner and a large volume of soil have been placed on the existing landfill cap to help reduce odor impacts.
-In recent weeks, Bridgeton/Republic has focused on leachate management issues at the site including installation of a 300,000 gallon tank.
-Photos of blower skid (left) and flare for gas extraction system (right).

 Bridgeton/Republic staff continues inspection activities including: